hilton/hilton.github.com/presentations/naming-guidelines.md

 Single-letter names, when used as abbreviations, introduce the maximum possible ambiguity.
 They end up being used with specific meanings, usually by unwritten convention, which makes the code harder to read for programmers when they first encounter the convention or who have to switch between conflicting conventions in different contexts.

+One study of over 100 programmers that compared comprehension for single letters, ‘well-formed’ common abbreviations and full words supports this guideline:

+> The results show that full-word identifiers lead to the best comprehension; however, in many cases, there is no statistical difference between using full words and abbreviations. \[[12](#references)\]

 _Refactoring._ [Use dictionary words](#use-dictionary-words)

 _Example violations._ `i`, `j`, `k`, `l`, `m`, `n`, `t`, `x`, `y`, `z`